-The Supreme Court of Pennsylvania agreed with the prosecution however, that the jury had been shown both the real-time and slowed-down versions of the surveillance tape and were fully informed of the actual time-frame between Lewis seeing the officer arrive and firing his weapon (2 seconds), and the appeal motion was denied.
+The Supreme Court of Pennsylvania agreed with the prosecution, however, that the jury had been shown both the real-time and slowed-down versions of the surveillance tape and was fully informed of the actual time-frame between Lewis seeing the officer arrive and firing his weapon (2 seconds), and the appeal motion was denied.

-The researchers of this study however highlight that while these benefits are invaluable, the slowing down of real-time crime footage can have a significant effect on judgements of intent on those in the recording and this they say, has been demonstrated in their research findings.
+The researchers of this study, however, highlight that while these benefits are invaluable, the slowing down of real-time crime footage can have a significant effect on judgments of intent on those in the recording and this they say, has been demonstrated in their research findings.
 The more time the jurors think a defendant had to decide on what they were going to do next, the more intent they felt was behind their decision to shoot the victim.
-The result is a clear relationship between perceived lapse of time and perceived intent of the defendant.
+The result is a clear relationship between the perceived lapse of time and the perceived intent of the defendant.
 Put simply, in the minds of a jury, more time equals more intent.

 Specifically, study participants were asked to answer the following questions after watching the video footage:

 - Did the person with the gun shoot with the intention to kill the victim?
 (Yes or No)